garciart/flask-demo/DESIGN.md

 As a student, I want to be able to view a list of the courses assigned to me.
 As a student, I want to be able to view the details of any courses assigned to me.

+> **NOTES:**
+>
+> - Only administrators can create an account.
+You cannot create your own account.
+You must contact an administrator to create your account.
+> - To delete an administrator, another administrator must flag the account for deletion first.
+Once flagged for deletion, another administrator cna delete the account.
+> - Only owners, editors, and teachers can assign members to a course.
+Members cannot assign themselves to a course and must request access via email.
+> - Owners cannot remove themselves from one of their course.

 -----